thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 geocoded object, and consequently giving our `Event` model access to Geocoder's instance methods, such as `geocoded?`, and scopes, such as `near`.

+### View

+Run the test again, and our failure has changed.

+      Failure/Error: get "/v1/events/nearests?lat=#{lat}&lon=#{lon}&radius=#{radius}"
+      ActionView::MissingTemplate api/v1/events/nearests/index

+We now need to create a `nearests` directory within `app/views/api/v1/events` and create the following template inside of that directory:

+    # app/views/api/v1/events/nearests/index.json.jbuilder

+    json.partial! 'api/v1/events/event', collection: @events, as: :event

+This view is using the `_event.json.jbuilder` template we already have, and rendering the `@events` found in the controller.

 When we run our test again, and it passes!
 Time to address the sad path...

 ### It all starts with a request spec, part II